programminghistorian/jekyll/editor-guidelines.md

 ### 9) Incorporate your lesson into our Twitter bot
 In addition to the Twitter promotion outlined below, we also make use of a Twitter bot to regularly re-advertise older lessons.
 In order to add the new lesson to our pipeline, you need to add it as a row in [this spreadsheet](https://docs.google.com/spreadsheets/d/1o-C-3WwfcEYWipIFb112tkuM-XOI8pVVpA9_sag9Ph8/edit#gid=1625380994).
 Everyone on the editorial team should have the ability to make changes; email the google group if you have trouble.
 You will need to add a new row for your lesson to the end of the table with the following fields:

-* id (column A) - a number.
-Simply add one to the id number of the previous lesson.
-* message_one (column B) - a twitter message to play early in the week.
+* message_one (column A) - a twitter message to play early in the week.
-* message_two (column C) - an "In Case You Missed It" twitter message to play later in the week.
+* message_two (column B) - an "In Case You Missed It" twitter message to play later in the week.
-* link (column D) - the link to the lesson.
+* link (column C) - the link to the lesson.

-Leave column E blank and untouched - this field is used by the Twitter bot to log its progress through the list.
+Leave column D blank and untouched - this field is used by the Twitter bot to log its progress through the list.
 Also note that this step should not replace your own promotion of the lesson.
 The bot goes through the lessons at random, one a week, so it could be months until your lesson comes up through this means.

 ### 10) Thank Everyone and Encourage Promotion